-- 1. Now have the students guess what certain objects will look like when viewed with a magnifying lens.
-Hold up containers of salt and sugar and ask the students what they think each substance will look like when magnified.
+- 1. Hold up containers of salt and sugar and ask students what they think each substance will look like when magnified.
 Have the students write down how they think each substance will look on their Magnify That Student Activity Sheet 2.
 Note for younger students: These students will probably write "bigger" as their guess, because they might not think about the possibility of seeing details in something like salt and sugar. - 2.
 Pass out a piece of black construction paper to each student.
 Have the students use white chalk or a white crayon to draw a line on the paper to divide it in half.
-Sprinkle a few grains of salt on one half of the paper and a few grains of sugar on the other half of the paper.
+Sprinkle a few grains of salt on

+- one half of the paper and a few grains of sugar on the other half of the paper.
 Be sure to keep the salt and sugar away from each other on the paper.
 Have the students look at the salt and sugar with their magnifying lenses.
-Have them describe what they see, and write/draw a description on their Magnify That Student Activity Sheet 2.

-3. The students will learn that salt and sugar grains look different when magnified.
+Have them describe what they see, and write/draw a description on their Magnify That Student Activity Sheet 2. - 3.
+The students will learn that salt and sugar grains look different when magnified.
 Both salt and sugar are crystals.
 Salt crystals are the shape of a cube and have flat sides.
 Sugar crystals are oblong and are slanted at both ends.
 Have a discussion with the class about how this information will help them make observations of other objects using a magnifying lens.